State's new coronavirus cases drop 34% in day to 4,544; deaths subside to 44

 Hillsborough is fourth place and remained at 857 as Pinellas increased by 3 to 853 in fifth place, Polk rose by 1 to 648 in sixth, Orange increased by 2 to 603 in seventh and Lee remained at 542 in eighth.

-The state report Friday identified 1 death in Palm Beach County, a 91-year-old woman that became a case on July 17.
+The state report Saturday identified 1 death in Palm Beach County, a 91-year-old woman that became a case on July 17 though the increase was 2.
 St. Lucie reported 2 women (75, 90) and 1 man (90).

 Cases